MISTLab/of-obstacledetection/README.md

 The following flight tests with the system have shown that some of the optical flow characteristics can lead to complications and therefore need to be carefully considered for the intended use.
 However, since the real-world tests were mostly successful it is demonstrated that *FlowDroNet* can operate under real-world conditions, which reinforces the assumption that optical flow is a useful tool for generalization.
 For an example video of a test flight see [[YouTube](https://www.youtube.com/watch?v=3Si6SKx_Cas)].

 ![Test Flight](./misc/images/test_flight.png)
 Figure 3: The HUD of the FlowDroNet implementation for testing consists of the two images on the left, together with the prediction and velocity bars.
 The image on the right shows the external view of the experiment.
 All images are taken at the moment when the impending collision was detected and the drone was stopped.
-Use the QR-Code for a video of a test flight.

 ### Citing ###